luciaalap/ML_template_LAA/README.md

-# Cookiecutter Data Science - Lucía Albon Aparicio
+# Cookiecutter Data Science - laa448

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._